jbcodeforce/flink-studies/flink-sql-demos/00-basic-sql/README.md

     );
     ```

-Using the SQL client we can select to some data:
+Using the SQL client we can select some data from this table:

 ```sql
 SELECT * from employee_info WHERE dept_id = 101;
 ```

-Then count the employees per department, with this static query:
+Or count the employees per department, with this static query:

 ```sql
 select dept_id, count(*) from employee_info group by dept_id;